EarthObservation/PyGNSS/README.md

 # PySatellite - Analysis and visualization of precise GNSS orbits

 Functions for downloading, time conversion, reprojection and visualization of precise GNSS orbits.
-GPS satellites are supported currently.
+GPS satellites are supported currently, Galileo and Baidu are planned.

 First we have to import the package.
 ```python